ChaosCypher/kube-save-restore/README.md

 ## Introduction

-Ever wanted to do an old fasioned backup of your Kubernetes clusters resources?
+Ever wanted to do an old fashioned backup of your Kubernetes clusters resources?
 Enter kube-save-restore, your cluster's personal bodyguard.
 It backs up resources faster than you can say "kubectl", whether you're managing a cozy cluster or a Kubernetes behemoth.
 Think of it as a time machine for your cluster - minus the paradoxes!
 Let kube-save-restore protect you from data loss and config mishaps.

 ## Features